L\'evy processes on smooth manifolds with a connection: Proofs

-In order to finish the proof and get an explicit expression~\eqref{eq:generatorX} for the generator we simply use in the above expression the equality~\eqref{bothExponentials} relating flow and geodesic exponential map. \end{proof}
+In order to finish the proof and get the explicit expression~\eqref{eq:generatorX} for the generator we simply use in the above expression the equality~\eqref{bothExponentials} relating flow and geodesic exponential maps. \end{proof}